-Composer Mark McKenzie’s film score to MAX AND ME has been voted by the International Film Music Critics Association as BEST ORIGINAL ANIMATED SCORE OF THE YEAR winning over Michael Giacchino’s INCREDIBLES 2, Alexandre Desplat’s ISLE OF DOGS, and Daniel Pemberton’s SPIDER-MAN: INTO THE SPIDER-VERSE which incidentally won the Oscar for Best Animated Film of the Year.
+Composer Mark McKenzie’s film score to MAX AND ME has been voted by the International Film Music Critics Association as BEST ORIGINAL ANIMATED SCORE OF THE YEAR winning over Michael Giacchino’s INCREDIBLES 2, Alexandre Desplat’s ISLE OF DOGS, and Daniel Pemberton’s SPIDER-MAN: INTO THE SPIDER-VERSE.

-Thank you to Dos Corazones and Sony Classical for the beautiful full color add on the inside back cover of Variety’s final 2018 Oscar issue.
-Thank you to the many IFMCA critics who wrote glowingly about the music.
-Very happy to see Polish priest Maximilian Kolbe’s sacrificial love at Auschwitz honored.
+Thank you to Dos Corazones and Sony Classical for the congratulatory add on the inside back cover of Variety’s final Oscar issue.
+Thank you also to the IFMCA critics who wrote positively about the music.
+We are very happy to see Polish priest Maximilian Kolbe’s sacrificial love at Auschwitz honored.

 Maximillian Kolbe, tortured at Auschwitz asked those around him to not be overcome with hatred but to love for “Only love is creative.”
 His compassion lead him to sacrificially die in Auschwitz’s starvation bunker to help a man with children survive.
 The film makers, musicians and I wish for this message of hope, love, and beauty will be enjoyed by many and spread widely.
 A portion of each sale goes to the Shoa Foundation, Word Vision and Catholic Relief Services.
 The Sony Masterworks soundtrack is available everywhere digital music is sold.
 Max and Me is dedicated to the memory of choral master and mentor Robert Salvatore Ruberto 1932-2016.